 The 2.5-m mirror in the 4M configuration is a more classic optic and its realization does not generate any particular problem.
 The manufacturing could be done by ion-beam figuring for a size slightly lower than 2.5-m as this is the actual limit size of the mirror manufacturer ion-beam tools.

-This mirror, in the 3M and 4M configuration, is a 6-m aspheric surface with no particular difficulty.
-If a test set-up can be found the manufacturing won't be a major problem.
+This mirror, in the 3M and 4M configuration, is a 6-7 m concave aspheric surface with no particular difficulty.